Shadeed

 Shadeed (1982–2005) was an American-bred, British-trained Thoroughbred racehorse and sire.
 In a career that lasted from October 1984 to November 1985, he ran seven times and won four races.
-In the 1985 he was the highest-rated three-year-old in Europe over one mile when he won the 2000 Guineas and the Queen Elizabeth II Stakes.
+In 1985, he was the highest-rated three-year-old in Europe over one mile when he won the 2000 Guineas and the Queen Elizabeth II Stakes.
 On his final start he became the first winner of a British Classic to compete in the Breeders' Cup when he took third place in the Breeders' Cup Mile at Aqueduct Race Track.

 Background

 Shadeed was a big, rangy bay horse with a small white star bred in Kentucky by Cherry Tree Farm.
 He was sired by the Triple Crown winner Nijinsky out of the American-bred mare Continual, making him a close relative of the Kentucky Derby winner Swale.
 As a yearling he was consigned to the Keeneland Select sale in July 1983 where he was bought for $800,000 by a representative of Maktoum bin Rashid Al Maktoum.
 He was sent into training with Michael Stoute at Newmarket, Suffolk.
 "Shadeed" (شديد) is an Arabic word meaning "strong".